kisaragi-hiu/unduck-fork/README.md

 # Kisaragi's Unduck fork

+[Unduck](https://unduck.link) is nice, but there are some changes I need to make it fit my needs.
+So here's a fork to implement them.

-Instead of waiting for [upstream](https://unduck.link) maintainence (which we're not entitled to) I'm just going to fork it to customize it for myself.
+Instead of waiting for [upstream](https://github.com/t3dotgg/unduck) to add features (which we're not entitled to) I'm just going to fork it to customize it for myself.

 ## Setup